-Training Specialists with little to no experience tend to make between $32170 and $42420 while the more experienced ones make over $78180 per year.
+Training Specialists with little to no experience tend to make between $32950 and $44480 while the more experienced ones can earn over $80870 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Training Specialist is to move to a higher paying state like DC.
-Right now, the highest paying states for Training Specialists are DC, MA, RI, CA and NJ.
+One of the easiest ways to increase your salary as a Training and Development Specialist is to move to a higher paying state like WA.
+Right now, the highest paying states for Training Specialists are WA, DC, MA, CT and NJ.

-3 other factors that can increase your salary as A Training Specialist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Training and Development Specialist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Training Specialists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Training Specialists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons